JimShady/leaseholdmortgages/docs/index.md

 ## Barclays

 * Adam talked to Barclays in mid August 2022 and they said they haven’t updated/changed any policies lately.
 They need remedial works completing and then a new EWS1 doing before they will consider lending.
 However Barclays did allow Adam to change to a buy-to-let mortgage, on the basis of no additional borrowing / equity release and having to pay various extra fees.
 His building is covered by a developer pledge, although Barclays have never asked for proof of this.
 Work has not started on his building.
 * 'S' called Barclays on 16 February 2023 and was informed for her building (under 11m) that Barclays would need an EWS1 form.
+* A couple sought to remortgage (new product) a flat covered by a developer pledge with Barclays in Feb 2023.
+Despite producing the developer’s pledge letter stating necessary works would be covered, the application was declined and returned a zero valuation.
+The developer now states that their PAS 9980 rates the building at a B1, so no works are required, but this is being challenged by the building [freeholder?] based on a prior assessment, so no EWS1 has been issued.
+In the meantime, the applicants produced a copy of the Leaseholder Deed of Certificate to Barclays, but the bank continues to insist on the signed Landlord certificate also being issued, contrary to the UKF press release.
+The freeholder claims to have no responsibility for producing the Landlord Certificate, leaving the couple in a catch 22, unable to provide an EWS1, a letter stating the plan for the remedial works or a landlord certificate.

 ## Nationwide